Incremental Data-Driven Policy Synthesis via Game Abstractions: Related Work

-Very recently, the incremental algorithm by \citet{ChatterjeeHenzinger14} was extended to \emph{fair} Büchi games by \citet{SaglamST24}.
-While conceptually related, the approach is very different to the one presented in the present paper.
-While \citet{SaglamST24} construct a PM directly and focus on heuristics that allow for its application over non-monotone graph modifications, this paper utilizes a simplified version of gadgets given by \citet{HausmannPSS24} to construct a cofair coBüchi PM which is aligned with a symbolic fixed-point algorithm adapted from the on for fair Büchi games proposed by \citet{banerjee2023fast}.
+Very recently, the incremental algorithm by \citet{ChatterjeeHenzinger14} was extended to fair Büchi games by \citet{SaglamST24}.
+Although conceptually related, their approach differs significantly from the one presented in this paper.
+While \citet{SaglamST24} construct PMs directly and focus on heuristics for non-monotone graph modifications, we utilize a simplified version of the gadgets from \citet{HausmannPSS24} to construct cofair coBüchi PMs; that are aligned with a symbolic fixed-point algorithm adapted from the fair Büchi game solver proposed by \citet{banerjee2023fast}.

-To the best of the authors knowledge, this is the first paper that connects the monotonicity in abstraction refinements from data, to the monotonicity required for incremental game solving.
+To the best of the authors' knowledge, this is the first work to connect monotonicity in data-driven abstraction refinement with the monotonicity required for incremental game solving.